 Q: I heard the story about the dog snoring under the Steinway…

-A: …so, and the other part is that I’m a musician these days who is very used to working in a studio MIDI environment.
-That’s reality.
-So I enjoyed the process of working with my computer and being able to record… and I know you know what, I played that note oh, too light.. but you know I punched-in there.
+A: Yes, you heard it for sure… So that was the big part of it I couldn’t really get it quiet… So, and the other part is that I’m a musician these days who is very used to working in a studio MIDI environment.
+This is the reality.
+So I enjoyed the process of working with my computer and being able to record… and I know, you know what, I played that note oh, too light… but I punched-in there.
 With the piano it’s really hard to punch-in.
 Now I'm my own egineer, it’s not like I’m in a studio, somebody else is engineering and I’m at the piano where we can’t do certain things.
-In this case if I make a mistake in the middle of an arrangement – ah, I got to start at the beginning, you know, so it’s really tiring.
-So I’m very – you know – very satisfied with the Ivory sound, I think it’s a great piano sound.
+In this case if I make a mistake in the middle of an arrangement – ah, I got to start at the beginning, so it’s really tiring.
+So I’m very very satisfied with the Ivory sound, I think it’s a great piano sound.
 So that’s it.

 Q: You can play also the new Korg Nano Key just like a virtuoso, so how do you like it?

 A: Yeah, I love the Nano.
 That’s a great thing.
 As a matter of fact, on this tour in my hotel room I’ve got the little slider Nano, and I’ve got the little keyboard Nano and I plugged them both in through USB into my computer… It’s awesome!
 That’s a great thing.